 Pain may affect all or part of a leg or arm.
-Pain in the joints Joint Pain: Many Joints Pain that seems to be coming from joints can sometimes be coming from structures outside the joints, such as ligaments, tendons, or muscles (see Introduction to the Biology of the Musculoskeletal... read more is discussed elsewhere.
+Pain in the joints Joint Pain: Many Joints Pain that involves more than just one joint is called polyarticular joint pain.
+A joint may simply be painful (arthralgia) or may also be inflamed (arthritis).
+Pain that seems to be coming from... read more is discussed elsewhere.

 Limb pain may be constant or occur irregularly.
 Pain may be precipitated by motion or have no relation to movement.
 Other symptoms, such as warmth, redness, numbness, or tingling, may also be present, depending on the cause of the limb pain.